Demi Lovato's Health and Fitness Journey Will Seriously Inspire You

 She also recently celebrated six years of sobriety and took to Twitter to share the milestone with her millions of fans.
 She hopes that, by being open about her own issues with substance abuse, more people with similar struggles will be inspired to make a change in their lives and believe that being sober is possible.

 Yet another thing Demi has been candid about: Her ongoing battle with an eating disorder.
-Last year, she posted a "then" and "now" photo on her Instagram story with the caption "Recovery is possible" to show how far she's come in her own recovery journey.
-The photo serves as a reminder to fans and followers that self-love and acceptance may not happen overnight, but that doesn't mean you should give up hope.
+Last year, she posted a "then" and "now" photo on her Instagram story with the caption "Recovery is possible" to show how far she's come in her own journey.
+Demi Lovato's weight-loss photo serves as a reminder to fans and followers that self-love and acceptance may not happen overnight, but that doesn't mean you should give up hope.
 (Related: Celebrities Who Opened Up About Their Eating Disorders)

 Photo Credit: Instagram Stories

 That said, recovery isn't necessarily linear, and it's not always easy to feel good about yourself.
 Body positivity is a journey with ups and downs, rather than a destination-and Demi has been totally transparent about that.
 "Feeling gross today at a photo shoot, but I'm choosing to accept what I see because I love myself for who I am, and your love and support gets me through moments like this," she wrote on Twitter in early January.
 (Related: Demi Lovato Will Offer Free Wellness Sessions at Her 2018 World Tour)

 That's why she decided to quit dieting once and for all, even if that meant putting on a few pounds.
 For Demi Lovato, weight-loss isn't the goal.
 "No longer depriving myself of treats (in moderation)," she said in a separate tweet.
 "I'm not gonna lie, I put on a couple lbs since I've given up dieting, BUT I've given up the chronic stress of what I eat because I don't want to set that example for my fans.
 No more food shaming myself!"